numfocus/gsoc/2016/proposals/maurya-kumar-raj.md

 ## Future works

-* I will continue to work on the Retriever Project and finish some feature requests and i will be involved in fixing some bugs in Retriever.
+* I will continue to work on the Retriever Project and finish some feature requests and I will be involved in fixing some bugs in Retriever.
 * Adding more reliable name resolution APIs.
 * Improving the accuracy of the best name deciding algorithm.
 * Bug fixing the existing and adding more engines for different formats of data.
 For example - JSON, XML etc.